saulocbarreto/Hydrotics/README.md

 Yellow ----+----- GPIO23 (BCM Mode) / Pin 16 (BOARD Mode)
 Black ----------- Ground
 ```
-*NRF24L01+ Connections*
+*NRF24L01+ Connections*<br/>
 Both transceivers have a 10μF electrolytic capacitor between GND and VCC pins (positive lead of the capacitor to GND and the negative lead to VCC).

 | NRF24L01+ | Raspberry Pin (BCM Mode)|
 | --- | --- |